pipobscure/pipobscure/_posts/2014-03-31-coffeeoneblog-heres-a-joke-for-your-morning.markdown

 ---
 layout: post
-title: "> Here’s a joke for your morning coffee.
+title: "Here’s a joke for your morning coffee.
 “Without a doubt this was a heart wrenching decision, but I think that we did the right thing … today it is very difficult to raise 4 kids.”
 Happy Thursday! #caffeine #adrenaline
   #happy #exciting #tasty #instahub #coffeelove #morning #tweegram #wired